elsiehupp/wikiteam/README.md

 ## Using `dumpgenerator`

-The Python 3 port of the `dumpgenerator` module of `wikiteam3` is largely functional and can be installed from a downloaded or cloned copy of this repository.
+The Python 3 port of the `dumpgenerator` module of MediaWiki Scraper is largely functional and can be installed from a downloaded or cloned copy of this repository.

 There are two versions of these instructions:

 * If you just want to use a version that mostly works
 * If you want to follow my progress and help me test my latest commit

-> If you run into a problem with the version that mostly works, you can [open an Issue](https://github.com/elsiehupp/wikiteam3/issues/new/choose).
+> If you run into a problem with the version that mostly works, you can [open an Issue](https://github.com/mediawiki-client-tools/mediawiki-scraper/issues/new/choose).
 Be sure to include the following:
 >
 > 1. The operating system you're using
 > 2. What command you ran that didn't work